 How good do we need to be?

 The simple answer is good enough but of course that should not lead to complacency.
-There are many ways of assessing how well your organization looks after its information.
-The UK government has developed Cyber Essentials as a guideline for what businesses should do.
+There are many ways of assessing how well your organisation looks after its information.
+The UK government has developed Cyber Essentials as a scheme against which organisations can be assessed and, if they meet these fairly basic requirements, be awarded a certificate.
 This can lead into the government’s “10 steps to cyber security” designed for the larger and more security aware businesses.
 Then the international standard ISO/IEC:27001:2013 certification can be used as a higher level measure of assurance.
 Penetration testing of your systems both internally and externally can also be undertaken and should be considered as mandatory for any system that is internet-facing.

 These certifications all have their place (and there are plenty more of them) but they should also be considered with some care.
 They are all really little more than a snapshot of the security in place on the day the assessment was done.
 If the system changes, the threats change, the staff change or indeed virtually anything changes in relation to the information system, there is a risk that the overall security will not be as effective as it was thought to be.

-True cyber defense must be a proactive process if real threats are to be stopped or at least have their impact minimized effectively.
+True cyber defence must be a proactive process if real threats are to be stopped or at least have their impact minimised effectively.
 To be proactive, there must be continual improvement in the way all security controls are implemented and operated.
-Only if that is happening will the defenses continue to work effectively against the newest and latest threats and vulnerabilities.
+Only if that is happening will the defences continue to work effectively against the newest and latest threats and vulnerabilities.
 So a measure of the maturity of the implementation of the controls is paramount.
-If this is done appropriately and the results passed to the relevant board members, they should then be able to see where they need to reconsider their security defenses, where there is need for more (or perhaps less) expenditure and what the company is facing in terms of the real potential financial impact risk.
+If this is done appropriately and the results passed to the relevant board members, they should then be able to see where they need to reconsider their security defences, where there is need for more (or perhaps less) expenditure and what the company is facing in terms of the real potential financial impact risk.

-The ten top tips on cyber defense management:
+The ten top tips on cyber defence management: